SonQBChau/sonqbchau.github.io/src/pages/posts/install-django.md

 ## Step 2: Set Up a Virtual Environment

-Next, you'll want to create a virtual environment.
-A virtual environment is a self-contained environment that allows you to install and manage dependencies for your project without affecting your system's global Python environment.
+Creating a virtual environment is crucial as it allows you to manage project-specific dependencies without affecting the global Python environment on your system.

-To create a virtual environment, use the following commands:
+To create a virtual environment, run:

 ```bash
 python3 -m venv venv